 SSKI Dosage information: Adults: dose = 130mg KI; Children between 3 and 18 years of age: dose = 65mg KI; (Children who are 150 pounds or over should take the adult dose regardless of age.); Infants and children between 1 month and 3 years of age: dose =32mg KI; This dose is for nursing and non-nursing infants/children Newborns from birth to 1 month of age: dose = 16mg KI This dose is for both nursing and non-nursing newborn infants.
 Take one dose every 24 hours until the danger is past.

-Lecithin – 2-3 tbsp. a day, will help counteract harmful effects of radiation.
+Lecithin – 2-3 tbsp. a day will help counteract the harmful effects of radiation.

 Papain – In one particular study, 50 percent of rats that were given papain survived a normally lethal dose of radiation.

-Charcoal – Has the ability to absorb and neutralize radioactive substances and some toxic materials.
+Activated Charcoal – Has the ability to absorb and neutralize radioactive substances and some toxic materials.
 Researchers report that 10 grams or 1 tablespoon of charcoal can absorb about 3 to 7 grams of materials.
 German researchers found that charcoal air filters removed more than 70 percent of radioactive iodine from the air.
+A Japanese research team created a water treatment apparatus using activated charcoal that was able to neutralize 90% of the radioactive iodine and cesium in water.
 Taking finely powdered charcoal has been found to be one-and-a-half times as effective as the tablets.

 Sea Salt & Baking Soda & Clay – Add one pound of good quality sea salt and 1 pound of baking soda to chlorine-free water.
 Soak for 20 minutes and then rinse with cool water.
-Adding one pound of betonite, or other safe clay, to the sea salt and baking soda will increase the removal of radiation.
-Some specialists who work with radioactive isotopes use this method to remove radiation from their body.
-For an abnormally high level of radiation exposure one can use this method three times a week for one month.
+Adding one pound of bentonite, or other safe clay, to the sea salt and baking soda will increase the removal of radiation.
+Some specialists who work with radioactive isotopes use this method to remove radiation from their bodies.
+For an abnormally high level of radiation exposure, one can use this method three times a week for one month.

 Probiotics – A 2007 study of 490 patients receiving radiation for various types of cancer found that those consuming probiotics throughout treatment were less likely to experience radiation-induced diarrhea.
 Since our immune system is mostly located in our intestines, effective probiotics can form an important line of defense against damaging radiation.
-I personally use and recommend Latero-Flora.
+I personally use and recommend Latero-Flora and Floratrex.

-Advanced Cellular Zeolite Extra Strength – Zeolites have been used to decontaminate animals, particularly sheep and reindeer, which have ingested radiation following nuclear disasters such as Chernobyl.
-Addition of zeolites to contaminated soils has shown to reduce up-take of radionuclides by plants, and hence, reduce the spreading of contamination through the food chain.
+Zeolites – Zeolites have been used to decontaminate animals, particularly sheep and reindeer, which have ingested radiation (especially Cesium 137) following nuclear disasters such as Chernobyl.
+The addition of zeolites to contaminated soils has been shown to reduce uptake of radionuclides by plants, and hence, reduce the spreading of contamination through the food chain.
 (Introduction to Zeolite Science and Practice by Herman van Bekkum).
-Do not take any product containing zeolite if you are taking any prescription medication containing heavy metals, such as high dose lithium, or containing platinum, which can be found in some cancer medications or Radiotherapy with chemotherapy check with your practitioner.
+With Cesium-137 the main issue is that it is mistaken for potassium by living organisms, and absorbed into almost all tissues emitting gamma and beta radiation.
+Although it is removed by the body fairly quickly, the damage to cells and to DNA can be devastating.
+Do not take any product containing zeolite if you are taking any prescription medication containing heavy metals, such as high dose lithium, or containing platinum, which can be found in some cancer medications or radiotherapy with chemotherapy check with your practitioner.
+The best zeolite formula I have found is Advanced Cellular Zeolite Extra Strength.

 1. Steven R. Schechter, N.D., Fighting Radiation and Chemical Pollutants with Foods, Herbs and Vitamins, 1997.